 The negative traits of extroverts include attention-seeking behavior and dependent on others or needy, but these traits are usually only associated with an extreme extrovert.

 Extroversion as a personality trait is associated with spending more time with others and taking charge in social situations.
-They excel in team sports and other group events, preferring to get their energy from others as opposed to themselves.
+Extroverts often excel in team sports and other group events, preferring to get their energy from others as opposed to themselves.
+However, it’s important to note that extroversion exists on a spectrum, and each individual’s experience is unique.
+The HIGH5 strengths assessment can help you understand your specific extrovert tendencies and how they relate to your core strengths.
+By identifying these strengths, you can better leverage your extrovert qualities in various aspects of your life, from team collaborations to leadership roles.

 In fact, the very distinction between introverts and extroverts lies in where one gets their energy and how they spend their energy.
 Extroverts get excited and energized by communicating with and spending time with others.